yonixw/jenkins-ci-cli/README.md

 And after thinking about all of the above.
 I decided I must find some cross platform way to plan my CI pipeline that will not stop me in the future.

 ## The possibilities

+Since there are a lot of options for a CI solution out there ([see this](https://github.com/ligurio/awesome-ci)), I had to find a few iron-cloud creteria which will help me to focus on a few.
+And I have decided on these:

+* Ability to run tasks locally - crutial to being cross platform
+* Top (giant) player - Github, Gitlab, etc. Ignoring even a 4k stared repo.
+I just can't let myself find out in a few years my choise was abondant.
+  * Sub requirment - Good documentation
+* Open source when possible
+* Docker based when possible

+With the above, I ended up with 2 options: Gitlab and Jenkins.
+Here is why:

+* Github and Azure Devops have no self hosted version for free, so they are out of the race.
+* Drone, GoCD (and many others such as TeamCity) has no way to run yaml locally with 1 line of shell/docker.
+You have to have a server up with a lot of stuff configures.
+Some options are also only available through the UI.

+Please note that Github does have some tools to run a workflow locally, but they are not official and bring me back to my requirement of "Top player".
+Gitlab is not fully open-sourced but it is open sourced enough for me to get the fully featured CI runner as a docker.

+Between my two finalists, I dabbled in gitlab but then realy wanted to try Jenkins as a solution.
+As, one, it is realy open sourced. and, two, I saw it being used mutliple times in very repectables companies.